-I have been fortunate to come back with a mostly consistent clean bill of health.
-Except, I always have low vitamin D like all the other 1.06 million residents of Montana.
+I have been fortunate to come back with mostly consistent clean bill of health.
+Except, I always have low vitamin D like the rest of the 1.06 million residents of Montana.

 The older I get, the less inclined I am to have these visits drift into awkward conversations about diet, exercise, or if my heart is healthy enough for sex.